OffchainLabs/decentralized-timeboost-spec/README.md

 * observe at least one successful round, so it can synchronize its view of the last successful round number
 * observe at least 8 rounds, so it can synchronize its view of the list of hashes from previous rounds,
-* if the first successful round it observes is round R, observe until it has seen latest-inclusion-list information from at least F+1 members, that specify round number at least R-1 in each case (but can differ across the F+1 members), which together with the observed rounds, is sufficient to synchronize the consensus timestamp and consensus inbox index for the latest successful round
+* if the first successful round it observes is round R, observe until it has seen latest-inclusion-list information from at least F+1 members, that specify round number at least R-1 in each case (but can differ across the F+1 members), which together with the observed rounds, is sufficient to synchronize the consensus timestamp and consensus delayed inbox index for the latest successful round.

 After doing these things, the member will be in sync and can start participating actively in future rounds of the protocol, including computing the consensus inclusion list and passing on new information to later rounds of the protocol.